UTKARSHVERMA70/Resume/README.md

 # Resume
-My own resume with HTML &amp; CSS.
+## My resume made with HTML & CSS to showcase my programming skills as well as my resume.